-Nina Barr
+Nina Barr IT Support

-IT support 211 Applied Science Buidling 814-865-0190 / nxb300@psu.edu to person if you need help with your computer accounts, WiFi access, software and hardware needs, and any other IT computer issues.
+211 Applied Science Buidling 814-865-0190 / nxb300@psu.edu

 Nina maintains all of our computers (classroom, computer lab, faculty and student computers, research lab computers and upgrades) as well as handling general IT issues.
-She is your go-
+She is your go-to person if you need help with your computer accounts, WiFi access, software and hardware needs, and any other IT computer issues.